caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

     - **packages.yml**     (where dbt packages should be configured)
     - **package-lock.yml** (created by dbt when the 'dbt deps' is executed against the packages.yml)
     - **README.md**
-    - test_duckdb.ipynb    (create to serve as a simple way to run queries against DuckDB)
+    - test_snowflake.ipynb    (create to serve as a simple way to run queries against Snowflake)

 ## Setup Instructions